avrdan/DesignSprint_ARfoodOrdering/README.md

 A user hears about GourmetAR via a friend or on social media and visits the GourmetAR website and/or downloads the app.
 Then the user searches for a restaurant or scans a physical QR code, browses an augmented reality menu, places the desired dish as a virtual object on a table in front of him or her, checks out and places their order.
 The order can be placed before arrival, or at the location.

+An interactive prototype can be experienced [here](https://sketch.cloud/s/Rln4Q/a/7dvYz7/play).

+---

 ### Excerpts from Expert Interviews

 *	Some of the challenges we have right now include differentiating ourselves from our competition.
 Our product and the value we offer is better than our competitors – mainly due to the use of the augmented reality technology, but the restaurants who we must close deals with may not understand that.